 In order to volunteer as a ranger, you must complete training on an annual basis in your area.
 If you would like to find out more about how to become a ranger, or available training in your area, visit https://bcrangers.ca/

 Can I bring my pet(s) to this event?

 No, this event is not pet-friendly.
+Pets are not welcome, other than legally recognized guide/service animals.
 Please leave your pets at home.

 Is this event family friendly?

-Otherworld is an event that is open to all ages, and it is a family friendly event.
+Otherworld is an event that is open to all ages and it is a family friendly event.
 Children must attend Otherworld accompanied by a parent or guardian.
-Most areas of Otherworld will be family friendly, and there is often a designated area for folks who would like to bring kids.
+Most areas of Otherworld will be family friendly and there are often organized camps and other areas dedicate to folks with children.

 However, there will also be separate areas that are designated for adults only.
 Please take note of these areas upon your arrival and ensure your children do not enter these parts of the event.

 What are the specific requirements for a guardian bringing minors to Otherworld?

 Otherworld is an all-ages event.
 Children are welcome and many will be in attendance.
 They must be accompanied to the event by a guardian or a parent.